Most of us in the digital marketing game have had no formal education in SEO.

 Keep track of all the best opportunities in a spreadsheet somewhere.

 Once you’re done with the basics, and have scoured Google for top results, it’s time to bring the big guns out.
+There are some powerful tools that can help with link prospecting, without costing the earth.

-Fire up your favorite backlink checker.
+First, fire up your favorite backlink checker.
 I’ll be using the Monitor Backlinks Free Backlink Checker tool.

 It’s as simple as entering your target competitor website and clicking on Check Now.